danielmoi/command-line-tute/commands/control.md

 ----
 ## B. Logical Operators
 ## B1. `&&` (AND)
-`&&` is used to build AND lists - allowing you to run a command only if another command exists successfully
+`&&` is used to build AND lists - allowing you to run a command only if another command exits successfully
 ```
 $ command1 && command2
 ```